greycode-007/fylo-dark/README.md

 ## Acknowledgments

 Thanks to God almighty for the inspiration.
-Also a big thank you to frontend Mentors for motivating web developers like my self.